todogroup/ospo-career-path/contribute-and-launch-projects/overview.md

 Before taking this course, we recommend students take the following courses in advance:

-* [LFD102] A Beginner’s Guide to Open Source Software Development
+* LFD102 - A Beginner’s Guide to Open Source Software Development
-* [LFC202-207] Open Source Management & Strategy
+* LFC202-207 - Open Source Management & Strategy
-* [LFC193] Introduction to Open Source License Compliance Management
+* LFC193  - Introduction to Open Source License Compliance Management
-* [LFC105] Antitrust Laws and Open Source Software Project Management and Participation
+* LFC105 - Antitrust Laws and Open Source Software Project Management and Participation

+**Industry-Vertical Complementary Courses**

+* LFD137 - Open Source Contribution in Finance: This course is recommended for students in the finance sector who are enrolled in the 'Contributing and Launching Open Source Projects within Organizations' Course.

 This program is designed around three main thematic areas: